SAP-archive/karydia/docs/demos/calico.md

 - https://docs.projectcalico.org/v3.9/reference/resources/globalnetworkpolicy

 ### HostEndpoints
 A `hostEndpoint` are the network interfaces of the host itself.
-You can use host endpoint policy to secure a NAT gateway or router.
+It is an interface attached to a host that is running Calico You can use host endpoint policy to secure a NAT gateway or router.
 Calico supports selector-based policy when running on a gateway or router, allowing for rich, dynamic security policy based on the labels attached to your host endpoints.

 Source: https://docs.projectcalico.org/v3.8/security/host-endpoints/